developer-friendly/blog/docs/posts/2024/0020-bastion-in-azure.md

 for implementation.

-You'll learn how to enhance your network security, simplify remote access, and automate Bastion deployment using tools like Terraform and Azure CLI.
+You'll learn how to enhance your network security, simplify remote access, and automate Bastion deployment using tools like OpenTofu and Azure CLI.
 Dive in to unlock the full potential of secure, scalable cloud access for your organization.